 Landscape worker killed by chipper in Menlo Park

-MENLO PARK, Calif. - A worker with a tree-trimming service was killed after he was "consumed" by a chipper at a work site in Menlo Park Tuesday afternoon, authorities said.
+MENLO PARK, Calif. - A tree-trimmer was killed after he fell into a chipper at a work site in Menlo Park Tuesday afternoon, authorities said.

 The Menlo Park Police Department said the industrial accident happened around 12:50 p.m. in the 900 block of Peggy Lane.

+The victim worked for the arboricultural firm S.P.
+McClenahan, a division of Bartlett Tree Experts.

+Coworkers declined to talk about the victim who has not been identified.

-Officials from the Menlo Park fire department and the federal Occupational Safety and Health Administration were also part of the investigation.
+Officials from the Menlo Park Fire Department and the state Occupational Safety and Health Administration were also part of the investigation.

 A worker was killed by somehow falling into a wood chipper in Menlo Park on Oct.
 11, 2022.
 (KTVU FOX 2)